-We will use the same methods as the preliminary study to fit the data, to statistically test the bias effect, and to calculate confidence intervals.
-We will also carry out this analysis on the subset of trials in which the retrocued item (i.e., item "A") is probed.
-This additional analysis will act as an "exploratory control" by assessing evidence that the predicted reversal of the serial bias of the IMI in the overlap condition isn't due to specific effects that the IMI may have on the recall item C. We qualify it as "exploratory" because the statistical power of this Registered Report has been determined for the full data set, and halving the number of trials for this additional analysis may result in an underpowered analysis yielding equivocal results.
+We used the same methods as the preliminary study to fit the data, to statistically test the bias effect, and to calculate confidence intervals.
+We also carried out this analysis on the subset of trials in which the retrocued item (i.e., item "A") is probed.
+This additional analysis acted as an "exploratory control" by assessing evidence that the predicted reversal of the serial bias of the IMI in the overlap condition wasn't due to specific effects that the IMI may have on the recalled item C. We qualify it as "exploratory" because the statistical power of this Registered Report has been determined for the full data set, and halving the number of trials for this additional analysis may result in an underpowered analysis yielding equivocal results.